Mr

 biography

-I am fascinated by the concept of thresholds, the ‘in-between’ that simultaneously permits relations and conflicts, an osmosis of spatial, material, temporal, and psychological forces.
-I envision thresholds as realms in their own right, charged by the presence of what lies adjacent.
-It is within this liminal tension - this productive friction - that fertile ground emerges, for exploration, for experimentation, for new ideas, and for transformation.
+I am fascinated by the concept of thresholds, the ‘in-between’ that simultaneously permits relations and conflicts, an osmosis of spatial, material, temporal, environmental and experiential forces.
+It is within this liminal tension that possibilities for exploration, experimentation, and transformation begin to emerge.

 Research interests